araobp/onos-app/doc/Comparisons.md

 Cons
 - N.B.
 APIs implemeted manually
-- Data models not standardized by ISO
+- Data models not standardized by SDO
 - Key-Value data structure not sutable for network configuration